 - If the vote is affirmative, your final step is to take the membership covenant with the rest of the members on Sunday morning.
 On that Sunday we will officially welcome you into the membership of Grace Fellowship Church!

 Reaffirmation of Membership

-It will be the custom of this church that all members present will renew their membership promise at the induction of any new members, using this time to evaluate how well they have lived out their commitment and to thoughtfully consider how to fulfill their promise even more.
+It is the custom of this church that all members present renew their membership promise at the induction of any new members, using this time to evaluate how well they have lived out their commitment and to thoughtfully consider how to fulfill their promise even more.

 Mastery of church confessions is not required of any new disciple before he is admitted to church membership.
 Such a requirement would violate the order of Matt.
 28:19,20, which instructs us to disciple, to baptize, and then to teach the baptized disciple to observe all things whatsoever Christ has commanded.
 It is necessary, however, that any disciple applying for membership manifest a willingness to be taught and possess substantial agreement with what he already knows concerning the church's doctrine and government.